lander2k2/prometheus-lab/README.md

 # Prometheus Lab

-Instrumenting an application to expose Prometheus metrics and collecting them using the Prometheus Operator.
+Instrument an application to expose Prometheus metrics and collect those metrics using Prometheus deployed with the Prometheus Operator.

 ## Prerequisites